jasondwyer/jasondwyer.github.io/ulrrect.md

 exampleLabel.font = UIFont.systemFontOfSize(self.adaptiveFontSized(32))
 ```

-Creates a `UILabel` with either the entered size or scale up 1.8x if the device is an iPad
+Creates a `UILabel` with either the entered size or scaled up 1.8x if the device is an iPad.